Leper healed

 It has always been recognized as contagious, and the ancient law had for this reason provided for a whole series of precautions to avoid the people's contact with lepers: it was difficult to heal, it was irreversible and in most cases led to death.
 Disease that no man could heal, leprosy was also considered the sign of God's punishment; it is enough to recall the example of Job who, struck by leprosy, is consoled by some of his friends with arguments about his trials which burden his sufferings even more, so much so that he defines them as “troublesome comforters” (Job 16: 2); thus begins a discussion between Job and his three friends, convinced that suffering is always and necessarily a consequence of sin; Job does not claim to be a perfect man, but he firmly rejects their judgment and fails to understand God's apparent harshness towards him.

-In this account of the Gospel of Matthew, the leper goes to Jesus and asks to be purified, because leprosy constituted a legal garbage (And behold, a leper, approaching him, prostrated himself before him, saying: "Lord, if you will, you can purify me").
+In this account of the Gospel of Matthew, the leper goes to Jesus and asks to be purified, because leprosy constituted a legal garbage (And behold, a leper, approaching him, prostrated himself before him, saying: “Lord, if you will, you can purify me”).
 Anyone who touched it would become impure!
-However, that leper has a lot of courage: he transgresses the norms of religion in order to be able to approach and get in touch with Jesus: "If you want, you can heal me!" that is "there is no need to touch me, your will is enough to heal me!".
-And incredibly Jesus, "reaching out his hand, touched him saying: "I want it, be purified.
-"And in that instant he was purified of leprosy!".
+However, that leper has a lot of courage: he transgresses the norms of religion in order to be able to approach and get in touch with Jesus: “If you want, you can heal me!” that is “there is no need to touch me, your will is enough to heal me!”.
+And incredibly Jesus, reaching out his hand, touched him saying: “I want it, be purified.
+And in that instant he was purified of leprosy!”.

 The request of the leper to Jesus is very interesting, who does not say “heal me”, but “Lord, if you want, you can purify me”; it is the interior attitude of a man who manifests the fear of God and has within himself the absolute certainty that Jesus has the power of God and nothing is impossible to him.
 What enabled him to recognize Jesus?
 Faith, which pushes him to overcome even the fear of being punished as the law imposed total isolation so as not to infect other people.

-And despite Jesus orders the man: "Be careful not to tell anyone, but go, show yourself to the priest and make the offering that Moses prescribed, and this may serve as a testimony to them", the Gospel of Mark adds that the man did not appear, rather he began to divulge the news, so much so that Jesus could no longer enter the city publicly, because he had touched the leper and had therefore become impure before the religious authorities, rigorous interpreters of the law of the time.
+And despite Jesus orders the man: Be careful not to tell anyone, but go, show yourself to the priest and make the offering that Moses prescribed, and this may serve as a testimony to them”.
+The Gospel of Mark adds that the man did not appear, rather he began to divulge the news, so much so that Jesus could no longer enter the city publicly.
+He had touched the leper and had therefore become impure before the religious authorities, rigorous interpreters of the law of the time.

-Instead, what counts is the testimony of how the leper's healing takes place, without the need for further explanations and justifications: "Lord, if you want, you can purify me".
-Jesus stretched out His hand and touched him saying: "I want it, be purified".
+Instead, what counts is the testimony of how the leper's healing takes place, without the need for further explanations and justifications: “Lord, if you want, you can purify me”.
+Jesus stretched out His hand and touched him, saying: “I want it, be purified”.